Let’s make candy necklaces and candy bracelets

 Candy.
 Candy.
 Candy.
-Is your house full of it this season?
+It always seems to be around the house no matter the season.
 If you are looking to do something creative with the treats your kids have collected, these DIY candy necklaces are a lot of fun.

 - Candy with Holes - Life Savers, licorice, Sour Straws, Peach O's and Twizzlers were our choice.

 - Elastic Cord

 - Measure out the proper length needed for a bracelet or necklace.

 - Then let your child thread the candy on the cord.

 - Have them make a tasty pattern on each, mixing up the different candies used.

 Looking For More Sweet Crafts?